Jacques-Philippe/ts-template/README.md

 # How the executable was made

-We use [yarn package pkg](https://classic.yarnpkg.com/en/package/pkg) to create executables from our nodejs project.
+We use [yarn package pkg](https://classic.yarnpkg.com/en/package/pkg) in tandem with @vercel/ncc to create executables from our nodejs project.